Bad Girls (1994 film)

 Bad Girls is a 1994 American Western film directed by Jonathan Kaplan, and written by Ken Friedman and Yolande Turner.
-It stars Madeleine Stowe, Mary Stuart Masterson, Andie MacDowell and Drew Barrymore.
-Kaplan previously directed two of the film's stars: Masterson in Immediate Family (1989) and Stowe in Unlawful Entry (1992).
+It stars Madeleine Stowe, Mary Stuart Masterson, Andie MacDowell, and Drew Barrymore.
 The film follows four former prostitutes on the run following a justifiable homicide and prison escape, who later encounter difficulties involving bank robbery and Pinkerton detectives.

+The film was originally conceived as a feminist Western and a low-budget independent film, until producers Albert Ruddy and André Morgan brought in 20th Century Fox.
+The involvement of a major studio substantially increased the film's budget and necessitated the casting of big-name actresses.
+Principal photography began in July 1993 in Sonora, California with director Tamra Davis at the helm, but shortly into filming, producers fired Davis and reconceptualized the movie to be more of an action film.
+Jonathan Kaplan was hired to replace Davis.

+Bad Girls opened in North American theaters on April 22, 1994.
+It received largely negative reviews and was a box office disappointment, with critics opining that the film squandered its encouraging premise and misused its four female leads.

 Plot

 Cody, Anita, Eileen and Lily work together in a brothel.
 When Anita is abused by a customer, Cody kills the man after he opens fire on her.

-Narrowly escaping from a lynch mob, they are pursued by Pinkerton detectives hired by the widow of the man Cody shot.
+Narrowly escaping from a lynch mob, they are pursued by Pinkerton detectives hired by the widow of Colonel Clayborne (the dead customer).
 A man they meet on the road, McCoy, warns them of the pursuit.

-They discuss riding to Oregon and starting a new life by taking up a claim to land inherited by Anita when her husband died of cholera.
+They discuss riding to Oregon and starting a new life by taking up the claim to land inherited by Anita when her husband died of cholera.
 Cody offers to fund their new start from savings she has accumulated over the years.

-They go to the bank where Cody's savings are held.
-As she tries to close her account and make a withdrawal, the Pinkerton detectives catch up with her and try to arrest her.
+Going to the bank where Cody's savings are held, as she tries to close her account and make a withdrawal, the Pinkerton detectives catch up with her and try to arrest her.
 Leaving the bank manager's office, they find themselves in the middle of a bank robbery being staged by Kid Jarrett, a former lover of Cody's.
-He helps her escape from arrest but takes her money and tells her to find him.
+He helps her escape from arrest, but takes her money and tells her to find him.

 During the escape, Eileen is arrested.
 Cody decides to go after the money and Kid Jarrett, telling Anita and Lily to wait in hiding.
-Anita and Lily return to town to break Eileen out of jail.
+Instead, they return to town to break Eileen out of jail.

-Cody's meeting with Kid Jarrett and Frank Jarrett does not go well.
-Kid Jarrett has not forgiven her for running out on him.
-He flogs her.
+Cody's meeting with Kid Jarrett and his father Frank Jarrett does not go well.
+As Kid Jarrett has not forgiven her for running out on him, he flogs her.
 Later, she is found unconscious by McCoy, who brings her to a healer in town and puts the Pinkerton detectives off her trail.